 Through all of these works, Obejas weaves together stories about marginalized or unsettled characters who experience a moment of discovery or self-realization.
 She brings together disparate elements—whether within a single character or setting or across several—that defy conventional labels and simple categorizations, creating complicated layers of identification that often remain provocatively unresolved.

 Along with this corpus of prose, throughout her career Obejas has also written poetry in Spanish and English that explores some of these same major themes, offering moving glimpses of longing, desire, aimlessness, loss, isolation, pleasure, and joy.
 Readers of her prose will undoubtedly find her poetic voice familiar; at times, the poems almost seem to linger in some of the more evocative moments from her novels and short stories.

 Obejas has won numerous literary awards and accolades over the years, including the Pulitzer Prize, the Studs Terkel Prize, and two Lambda Literary awards, along with several appointments as a visiting profession or writer in residence at various colleges and universities.
 She has worked extensively as a bilingual translator, introducing English-speaking audiences to prominent contemporary Cuban women writers and making English-language works by United States Caribbean writers such as Junot Díaz and Rita Indiana accessible in Spanish.
 She also works with Netflix on global projects.
-Obejas co-edited a volume entitled, Immigrant Voices: 21st Century Stories (2014) and has written a bilingual book of poetry, Boomerang/Búmerang, that continues her exploration of Jewish content.
+Obejas co-edited a volume with Megan Bayles entitled Immigrant Voices: 21st Century Stories (2014) and has written a bilingual book of poetry, Boomerang/Búmerang, that continues her exploration of Jewish content.
 She lives in the San Francisco Bay area with her children.

 Selected Works by Achy Obejas